Call +45 3954 5454

 Spray drying absorption for flue gas cleaning

 Flue gas cleaning, FGC, at Waste Incineration Plants using our SDA process is installed at more than 100 waste incineration lines worldwide.
 The majority of these incinerators are used for Municipal Solid Waste - MSW, but the technology has also been successfully applied to many incinerators for hazardous chemical waste and several other industrial applications.
-GEA Niro provides technology directly to the end user, although many plants are commissioned with ourselves as a supplier of know-how and key components delivered by an international or local supplier.
+GEA Process Engineering provides technology directly to the end user, although many plants are commissioned with ourselves as a supplier of know-how and key components delivered by an international or local supplier.

 Flue gas Cleaning plants at waste incinerators which apply the SDA process, are most often designed to control the stack emissions of a multitude of harmful components, such as: